 Stand-alone Python script

 A stand-alone Python script is a .py file that can be executed from the operating system prompt, or a Python Integrated Development Environment (IDE).

 A Python script tool is a Python script that has been added to a geoprocessing toolbox.
 Once added as a script tool, the script tool becomes like any other geoprocessing tool—it can be opened and executed from the tool dialog box, used in the Python window and ModelBuilder, and called from other scripts and script tools.

 The Python window is a quick and convenient place to use Python from within ArcGIS to interactively run geoprocessing tools and functionality as well as take advantage of other Python modules and libraries.
 This window also provides a gateway for you to learn Python.

 The Python window can be used to execute a single line of Python code, with the resulting messages printed to the window.
 It is a useful place to experiment with syntax and work with short lengths of code and provides an opportunity to test your ideas outside a larger script.

 Python toolboxes are geoprocessing toolboxes that are created entirely in Python.
 A Python toolbox and the tools contained within look, act, and work just like toolboxes and tools created in any other way.

-A Python toolbox (.pyt) is an ASCII-based file that defines a toolbox and one or more tools.
+A Python toolbox is a Python file with a .pyt extension that defines a toolbox and one or more tools.